PANAMA DAY TRIPS

 If you wish to further explore the forests of Panama, are a more serious birder, or simply have more time, we recommend spending a full day with us.
 Full day birding excursions will give you a chance to look for some harder to see species.
 We spend more time observing bird behavior or learning more about Panama’s biodiversity.
 Depending on your interests and level of bird activity, we may spend the day in one location or make shorter visits to several strategic destinations.

 $320 ($160 ea)

 EXTENDED DAY TOUR

-We also offer full day birding tours to destinations a little further outside of Panama City, where we venture into the foothills and other habitats that host different species of birds and wildlife.
-Cerro Azul, El Valle de Anton and the Pacific Lowlands are full of avian specialties, and visiting these areas can make for a very productive day of birding!
+We also offer full day birding trips to destinations a little further outside of Panama City.
+We can venture into the foothills and other habitats that host different species of birds and wildlife.
+Cerro Azul, El Valle de Anton and the Pacific Lowlands are full of avian specialties.
+Visiting these areas can make for a very productive day of birding!
 If you have a few days in Panama City, this is a great opportunity to see even more birds that the Isthmus has to offer.

 Contact us for pricing

 All prices are listed in US Dollars.
 Our Panama birding day trips include a fully personalized itinerary according to your preferences, a specialized local bird guide, a private vehicle, transportation within Panama City, National Park entrance fees, a complete list of birds and wildlife seen on the tour, and snacks (usually tropical fruits) and a light lunch (sandwiches) on full day tours.
 Long-distance pick-ups outside of Panama City proper and other service are not included and can be arranged upon request.
 Tips for the guide and driver are not included.